AFS-Summerside/AFS-Summerside.github.io/README.md

-# AFS-Summerside.github.io
+# AFS Summerside
-Documentments created by the AFS Summerside Subgroup
+Documents created by the AFS Summerside Subgroup